Blendify/blender-manual/blender_docs/manual/interface/introduction.rst

    :widths: 15 85

    * - :kbd:`T`
-     - Toggle visibility of Toolshelf Region
+     - Toggle visibility of Tool Shelf Region.
    * - :kbd:`N`
-     - Toggle visibility of Properties Region
+     - Toggle visibility of Properties Region.
    * - :kbd:`F5`
-     - Flip the Region under the mouse pointer to the opposite side
+     - Flip the Region under the mouse pointer to the opposite side.

 Header